NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B
     - Is a blockable hitgrab that is untechable
     - Adjusted to stop the "reverse bounce" from happening
+- 8A
-- 8A is grabbable the entire move
+    - Is grabbable the entire move
+    - Medium power instead of weak
+    - Plus on hit instead of minus for both moves
 - JB
     - Does chip damage and does 4 more damage
     - Has a more steep angle
 - JA
     - Momentum applies sooner
     - Snakes adjusted to do chip damage and lift
+    - Snake hits do 4 damage up from 3 damage (hit count can vary a lot depending on position, but 8 hits of jA does 23 damage total)
 - JY
     - Victim subbable timing made to match Tsunade
     - Is no longer sub unsafe on hit